christopherandrade1/NetworkTrafficAnalysis/README.md

 Installed and set up Wireshark on Ubuntu: <br/>

-- To get Wireshark on Ubuntu, use the command: **sudo apt install wireshark**
+- To get Wireshark on Ubuntu, I use the command: **sudo apt install wireshark**
 - Wireshark should not be run as superuser for security reasons
-- The user can be added to the Wireshark group to add packet capture capabilities: **sudo usermod -aG wireshark $USER**
+- A user can be added to the Wireshark group to add packet capture capabilities by using the command: **sudo usermod -aG wireshark $USER**

 <p align="center">
 <img src="https://imgur.com/YwS4kMS.png" height="80%" width="80%" alt="Installation Steps"/>